-- "Pass-through" packets that are transferred between the Management Controller and the external network - "Control" packets that are transferred between the Management Controller and Network Controllers for control or configuration functionality.
-This specification defines NC-SI commands and responses as well as a mechanism to customize and extend functionality via OEM commands - see ANNEX A.
+- "Pass-through" packets that are transferred between the Management Controller and the external network and/or an internal host. - "Control" packets that are transferred between the Management Controller and Network Controllers for control or configuration functionality.
+This specification defines NC-SI commands and responses as well as a mechanism to customize and extend functionality via OEM commands see ANNEX A.